minetest-mods-camp/arena_lib/DOCS.md

 * Changing the number of the teams: it'll delete your spawners (this has to be done in order to avoid further problems)
 * Any action in the "Players" section of the editor, except changing their minimum amount: it'll delete your spawners (same as above)
 * Removing properties in the minigame declaration: it'll delete them from every arena, without any possibility to get them back.
 Always do a backup first
-* Disabling timers (`time_mode = 2` to something else) when arenas have custom timer values: it'll reset every custom value, so you have to put them again manually if/when you decide to turning timers back up
+* Disabling timers (`time_mode = "decremental"` to something else) when arenas have custom timer values: it'll reset every custom value, so you have to put them again manually if/when you decide to turning timers back up

 ### 1.11 Example file
 Check [this](mod-init.lua.example) out for a full configuration file